-Bricks and mortar retailers: how to keep your business relevant in a digital world
+How to keep your retail business relevant in a digital world

 For many businesses in retail and the supply chain, the next three months can be a make or break period.
 Many of those selling from traditional bricks and mortar establishments have found it tough over the last few years, and the next three months will only be a short respite from the long term challenges with a tight squeeze coming from all sides.
 Problems retailers are currently facing are: